Investment Commentary-Q4 2020

 In addition, whilst the UK/EU Brexit trade deal is already experience teething issues as new trade frictions have emerged between the two trading partners, the removal of the possibility of a no-deal scenario should lower uncertainty in the UK and help support the value of UK assets and increase inward investment.

 The UK is, as a result of being out of favour for a long time largely because of Brexit uncertainty, one of the cheapest markets at present, both in an absolute sense but also relative to other markets and its own history.
-Japan and Emerging Markets also look reasonable value.
+Japan and Emerging Markets also look for reasonable value.

 Global forward pricing graph for 2020